InternetAstronaut/tiny-animator/HOWTO.md

-# Wick Editor v16
+# Tiny Animator v16

 **Note:** The `Modifier` key in this document refers to the `Control` key in Windows, and the `Command` key on MacOS.

 ## Brower Support

-- All features of the Wick Editor are supported in Firefox and Chrome.
+- All features of the Tiny Animator are supported in Firefox and Chrome.
 - All features of the Wick Player are supported by most major browsers, including mobile browsers.

 ## Canvas